epehc/web-dev-project/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+### Additional info
+Followed a tutorial from https://www.bezkoder.com/angular-14-node-js-express-postgresql/ to help build the project